-Figure 21 displays a concrete example; it shows the reduced and deprojected SDSS i-band image of KIG 281 and the reconstructed m = 1, 2, 3, 4, 5 Fourier term images.
-KIG 281 has two symmetric spiral arms ($\cos 2\phi$ periodicity), therefore the dominant Fourier term is m=2.
-From a practical point of view, the Fourier terms with a nontrivial contribution to the spiral structure of a galaxy are those that match visually observable features in the deprojected image.
-In all cases the spiral structure is fully reconstructed without including terms beyond m=6 and in most cases the first three terms suffice.
+Fig. 21 displays a concrete example; it shows the reduced and deprojected SDSS i-band image of KIG 281 and the reconstructed m = 1, 2, 3, 4, 5 Fourier term images.
+KIG 281 has two symmetric spiral arms (cos 2φ periodicity), therefore, the dominant Fourier term is m = 2.
+From a practical point of view, the Fourier terms with a non-trivial contribution to the spiral structure of a galaxy are those that match visually observable features in the deprojected image.
+In all cases the spiral structure is fully reconstructed without including terms beyond m = 6 and in most cases the first three terms suffice.

 In this subsection we consider for analysis only 86 galaxies.
 Seven out of 93 galaxies do not show clear spiral arm morphology in their images.
-Therefore, we exclude them from the analysis of the m=1-6 Fourier term images performed in this subsection.
-Table 8 offers a census of spiral arm multiplicity encountered among the N=86 sample of isolated galaxies that are subject to Fourier analysis.
+Therefore, we exclude them from the analysis of the m = 1-6 Fourier term images performed in this subsection.
+Table 8 offers a census of spiral arm multiplicity encountered among the N = 86 sample of isolated galaxies that are subject to Fourier analysis.

-About 40% of the galaxies in our sample (N=86) have only a two-armed pattern (m=2), \sim 4% have only a three-armed pattern (m=3) and \sim 1% have single m=1 spiral arms.
+About 40 per cent of the galaxies in our sample (N = 86) have only a two-armed pattern (m = 2), ~ 4 per cent have only a